zendesk/ruby-kafka/README.md

 ### v0.4

-Current stable release with support for the Kafka 0.9 protocol.
+Last stable release with support for the Kafka 0.9 protocol.
+Bug and security fixes will be released in patch updates.

 ### v0.5

-Next stable release, with support for the Kafka 0.10 protocol and eventually newer protocol versions.
+Latest stable release, with native support for the Kafka 0.10 protocol and eventually newer protocol versions.
+Kafka 0.9 is no longer supported by this release series.

 ## Higher level libraries